 If you didn’t qualify for this credit last year, but were unemployed at any time this year, you might qualify this year.
 Also, if you begin contributing to a Traditional IRA or begin paying student loan interest, you may qualify since the tuition and fees deduction reduces your AGI.
 Note, though, that you aren’t eligible to take the Earned Income Credit if you are under 25 or over 64, even if your income is low enough to meet the limits.
 The exception to this is if you have a qualifying child.

 8. Check for Age-Specific Deductions

 If you checked off that you’re over 65, make sure you’re aware of the special instructions for taking the standard tax deduction.
-You’re generally able to claim a larger standard deduction.
-There is a worksheet in the 1040 instructions to help you figure it out.
+You’re generally able to claim a larger one.
+There is a worksheet on page 40 of the 1040 instructions to help you figure it out.

 9. Check Routing and Account Numbers

 If you’ve requested a direct deposit refund from the IRS, make sure you double-check the routing and account numbers for your bank account.
 This is also a very common error that can lead to delays – and also very easy to correct.

 10. Make Sure You’re Eligible to Claim Dependents

 When claiming qualifying dependents on your taxes, make sure those dependents are actually able to be claimed.
-If they make any of their own money and support themselves, they may not be your dependent and may need to file on their own.
+If they make any of their own money and support themselves, they may not in fact qualify as your dependent and may need to file on their own.
 Children who live with you may not be your dependents, for example, if they pay for more than half their living expenses.